Gone (2012 film): Plot

-Jill finds the hole where LaPointe held her captive.
-LaPointe ambushes Jill and pulls her into the hole, intending to kill her with the same piece of bone that she stabbed him with in her initial escape.
+Jill finds the lantern-lit hole where LaPointe held her captive.
+LaPointe ambushes Jill and pulls her into the hole, intending to kill her with the same piece of bone that she stabbed him with before her initial escape.
 However, Jill shoots him and starts climbing up the rope ladder.
 When LaPointe grabs her and attempts to pull her back down, Jill desperately kicks LaPointe to break his hold and shoots him again.
 She then manages to climb out and extract the rope ladder, trapping LaPointe in the hole.
-After shooting LaPointe a third time in the leg so that he cannot stand, Jill demands he tell her where Molly is, on a promise of not shooting him again.
-LaPointe admits that Molly was under their house the whole time, and he only used her to lure Jill into the trap.
-Jill pours a can of kerosene into the hole.
-As LaPointe begs for his life, Jill simply responds, "I lied."
-She then drops a lantern in the hole, burning LaPointe to death.
+After shooting LaPointe a third time in the leg when he does not tell her where Molly is, Jill demands that he tell her, promising to not shoot him again if he does.
+LaPointe tells her that Molly has been under Jill's house the whole time (evidently so that Jill would be lured into returning to the park to rescue Molly).
+Jill keeps her promise to not shoot him again, but instead pours a can of kerosene into the hole.
+As LaPointe begs for his life–"you said you wouldn't kill me"–Jill simply responds, "I lied".
+She then throws the lantern in the hole, burning LaPointe to death.

-Jill disposes of the revolver and returns home, finding Molly terrified but unharmed with Powers, Lonsdale, and Hood.
-As the sisters reunite, Jill whispers to Molly that LaPointe is dead.
-When Powers asks about the man Jill was to meet, she sarcastically tells the police, "It was all in my head."
+As Jill drives out of the park, she sees that Powers has texted: "Molly Safe.
+Come Home."
+Jill throws the handgun out of the vehicle window.
+Returning home, she finds Molly terrified but unharmed, with police officers and Billy present.
+As the sisters reunite, Molly expresses fear that LaPointe will return, but Jill assures her "we're fine, we're gonna be safe", then whispers further assurance (probably that LaPointe is dead) to Molly.
+When Powers asks about the man Jill went to meet, she says there was nobody there, sarcastically telling Powers, Lonsdale, and Hood, "It was all in my head."

 Sometime later, Bozeman receives an anonymous package containing pictures LaPointe had taken of each of his victims bound and gagged, including Jill herself, and a map that indicates the spot in Forest Park where the police can find the hole.
 Realizing how wrong he was about Jill, Bozeman calls Powers into his office to investigate the new leads.